johnolafenwa/TorchFusion/TRAINING.md

 MNIST is considered the "Hello World" of Deep Learning, rightly so because it is the simplest image recognition task.
 Just in case you are new to Deep Learning, MNIST is a dataset of handwritten digits.
 Every image is labelled according to the digit it represents.
-Below are some examples from the training set
-///

 The dataset is divided into 60 000 training images and 10 000 test images.
 For more info about MNIST, visit (http://yann.lecun.com/exdb/mnist)

-Before you proceed further, ensure you have installed TorchFusion,Pytorch and TorchVision following instructions in the [Intro](Intro)
+Before you proceed further, ensure you have installed TorchFusion,Pytorch and TorchVision following instructions in the [Intro](https://github.com/johnolafenwa/TorchFusion)

-Fireup your IDE, (I always love PyCharm, Submlime Text is cool too)
+Fireup your IDE, (I always love PyCharm, Sublime Text is cool too)

 <h2>Step1: Import required packages</h2>
 <pre>